It’s Not Luck—It’s Alignment

 Alignment takes work: inner and outer.
 And sometimes it ain’t pretty.

-What so many of us miss in this personal evolution game is that action is what brings the inner work to the surface.
+What we often miss in the personal evolution game is that action is what brings the inner work to the surface.

 When you move toward a new vision—something that excites, stretches, maybe even terrifies you—every limiting belief that stands in the way shows up to be seen and cleared.
 Doubt.
 Fear.
 Imposter stories.
 The old survival wiring that warns, “You’re going to lose everything and die lonely under a bridge!”
 (Anne Lamott calls her mean internal chatterbox Radio K-F**ked.)